accesscode-2-2/unit-0/lessons/week-2/2015-06-18_functions.md

 2. name
 3. arguments

-**return type:** Functions can not only perform logic, but they can also return a result.
+**return type:** Functions don't only perform logic, but they can also return a result.
 A good example would be a `function` that is meant to sum 2 numbers.
 The logic of this function needs to not only add the 2 numbers together, but it needs to return the result.
 Otherwise, the sum would be completely inaccessible by the rest of our code, and therefore, useless.
 When we want to return a result from our function, we use the `return` keyword.

 > **sum function:**
 ```c